openSUSE/yomi/README.md

 the details.
 This section is a dictionary, were each key is the name of the LVM volume, and inside it we can find:

-* `vgs`: Array.
+* `devices`: Array.

   List of components (partitions or full devices) that will constitute the physical volumes and the virtual group of the LVM.
+If the element of the array is a string, this will be the name of a device (or partition) that belongs to the physical group.
+If the element is a dictionary it will contains:

+  * `name`: String.

+    Name of the device or partition.

+  The rest of the elements of the dictionary will be passed to the `pvcreate` command.

   Note that the name of the virtual group will be the key where this definition is under.

-* `lvs`: Array.
+* `volumes`: Array.

   Each element of the array will define: